-Intended use(s) (generic): Use for the production of acrylic resin for waterborne exterior coatings composition.
+Intended use(s) (generic): Additive for coatings.
 Known and reasonably foreseen use(s): Paint additive and coating additive.

 Summary: The chemical substance is not likely to present an unreasonable risk based on low human health hazard and low environmental hazard.
 Although EPA estimated that the new chemical substance would be very persistent, this did not indicate a likelihood that the chemical substance would present an unreasonable risk, given that the chemical substance has low potential for bioaccumulation, low human health hazard, and low environmental hazard.